evgenyneu/image_compressor_python/README.md

 # Image compression with singular value expansion in Python

 This a Python program I wrote for fun to practice linear algebra.
-It uses singular value expansion to reduce the size of an image.
+It uses singular value expansion method to reduce the size of an image.

 ## Setup